xpqz/dyalog-docs/dotnet-interface/docs/accessing-net-classes/advanced-techniques.md

 ## Specifying Overloads and Casts

-If a .NET function is overloaded in terms of the types of arguments it accepts, Dyalog APL chooses which overload to call depending upon the data types of the arguments passed to it.
+If a .NET function is overloaded in terms of the types of arguments it accepts, Dyalog chooses which overload to call depending upon the data types of the arguments passed to it.
 For example, if a .NET function `foo()` is declared to take a single argument either of type `int` or of type `double` APL would call the first version if you called it with an integer value and the second version if you called it with a non-integer value.

 In some circumstances it may be desirable to override this mechanism and explicitly specify which overload to use.